-THE BAD: The pillow is heavy when filled.
-Its durability / longevity is questionable, and water leakage and noise are possible.
-Determining proper fill quantity to suit individual preference can be time consuming and messy.
+THE BAD: Heavy when filled • durability / longevity questionable • water leakage and noise possible • determining proper fill quantity to suit one's preference can be time consuming and messy.

-THE COMPETITION: The Mediflow waterbase pillow competes mainly with buckwheat pillows, memory foam pillows and latex pillows.
+THE COMPETITION: The Mediflow / Chiroflow waterbase pillow competes mainly with buckwheat pillows, memory foam pillows and latex pillows.
 See how Mediflow compares to these and other pillow types in the pillow reviews summary.

 |Durability / longevity||c+||Owners report about average durability.
 The polyfiber part of the pillow may flatten or clump over time, and about 2% of owners report leaking.
 On the plus side, because the foundation of the pillow is water, it does not have the tendency to sag and compress as much as some other pillow types.|